- Date : 13/02/2020

 Form 26AS also helps the IT department keep a tab on incomes other than refunds and regular sources such as the monthly salary.
 These may result from transactions such as a sale of property or mutual fund investments.
 This is reflected in Form 26AS because banks and other authorities are required to report such transactions to the IT department through the Annual Information Return (AIR).

-In effect, Form 26AS is a database maintained by the IT department of the total income and tax paid by taxpayers.
-So much so that your address shown in Form 26AS would have been picked up from the PAN database with the details of latest PAN card issued to you.
+Form 26AS is an auto-generated database maintained by the IT department of the total income and tax paid by taxpayers.
+This would include tax deducted from various sources such as salary, commission, tax deducted on interest received through fixed deposits, rental income, etc. So much so that your address shown in Form 26AS would have been picked up from the PAN database with the details of latest PAN card issued to you.
 Thus, the IT department can provide you with any data related to your tax status if the need arises.

 How does one locate the required data in Form 26AS?